-To cut extremely long grass, you need to first prepare your equipment, then gradually cut down the overgrown lawn in increments, and finally make sure you have the right tools for the job.
+If you’re wondering how to cut long grass, first you need to prepare your equipment, then gradually cut down the overgrown lawn in increments, and finally make sure you have the right tools for the job.

 Key Takeaways: